 Documents that are not in English

-If your application includes any documents which are not in English, you must also include an original translation of each document.
+If your application includes any documents which are not in English, you must also include a fully certified translation from a professional translator or translation company that can be independently verified by the Home Office.
 Each translation must contain:

 - confirmation from the translator or translation company that it is an accurate translation of the original document